Diarrhoea in babies

 - The soft spot on the top of the baby's head (the fontanelle) is sunken

 - The skin loses its elasticity, so doesn't spring back when gently pinched and released

 Dehydration in children can be life-threatening, particularly in babies.
-If you are worried about signs of dehydration in your baby, seek medical advice from your doctor, health visitor or NHS advice line.
-However, if the child is lethargic or floppy or has a dry mouth, call 999 or bring the baby to a hospital's Accident and Emergency (A&E) Department.
+If you are worried about signs of dehydration in your baby, seek medical advice from your doctor, health visitor, or NHS advice line.
+However, if the child is lethargic or floppy or has a dry mouth, call 999 or take the baby to a hospital's accident and emergency (A&E) department.